Five Ways to Sneak in Exercise as a Parent

 Once your kids get a bit older, you won’t need this advice so much.
-But in the early years, it can be pretty challenging to keep up with an exercise routine!
+But in the early years, it can be pretty challenging to keep up with a routine and sneak in exercise!
 These tips work even for busy single parents who don’t have much help.
 And remember—taking care of yourself is incredibly important.
 You give so much to your child(ren) and giving back to yourself helps keep you healthy (and yes, sane).

-Here are five (relatively) easy ways to sneak in more exercise while your kiddos are still young:
+Here are five (relatively) easy ways to sneak in exercise while your kiddos are still young:

 - Pop in a DVD.
 Stuck at home with your baby or young child?
 Remember—where there’s a will, there’s a way!
 You can still get some exercise right in your living room just by having a motivating DVD to move along with.
 You can try anything from Zumba to yoga to Pilates—whatever speaks to you.
 There are also exercise apps and programs on TV you can use.
 Spend a little time researching the best format for you, as well as the kinds of exercise that sound the most enjoyable.
 Then, no matter what it’s like outside, or whether or not you have childcare, you can still get plenty of exercise without ever leaving your house.